Specialties within Physiotherapy

 Members of the AACP are required to keep up with a stated minimum number of hours of continuing professional development each year in order to remain on the register.

-Julie, Sharon & Clodagh are in a unique position to combine acupuncture with other treatment methods, such as:
+Julie & Clodagh are in a unique position to combine acupuncture with other treatment methods, such as: